AriFordsham/GHCWiki/building/modifying.md

 Adding a new package is quite straightforward:

-- To arrange that the package is checked out by `darcs-all`, add an entry to the [packages](/trac/ghc/browser/ghc/packages) file.
+- To arrange that the package is checked out by `sync-all`, add an entry to the [packages](/trac/ghc/browser/ghc/packages) file.
 - run `perl boot` to generate the `ghc.mk` and `GNUmakefile` files in your package's build.
 - Add an entry to the `PACKAGES` variable in [ghc.mk](/trac/ghc/browser/ghc/ghc.mk).
 The list in `PACKAGES` is kept in dependency order: each package must appear after the packages it depends on.